xxufnaviin/L-Atelier/backend/README.md

 # Backend

-This directory contains the backend services for the Floor-17 project.
+This directory contains the backend services for the L'Atelier project.

 ## Structure